SingularGamesStudio/PawnManager/Readme.md

 ```

 After running these commands the resulting build files should be in project root directory.
 Remember that all dlls which are put into directory as well as libgcc_s_seh-1.dll, libstdc++-6.dll and libwinpthread-1 are required to be in same directory as the game in order to run it.

+## Structure
+Entity <- Pawn, Building, ResourceEntity

+Pawn <- WorkerPawn, FighterPawn

+Building <- CraftBuilding

+RecipeEntity is a part of Recipe (not inheritance)

+(That's it for CP1, but Server Part is currently developed in /dev)